abachaa/MeQSum/README.md

 # MeQSum
-Dataset for medical question summarization introduced in the ACL 2019 paper "On the Summarization of Consumer Health Questions" (ACL 2019)
+Dataset for medical question summarization introduced in the ACL 2019 paper "On the Summarization of Consumer Health Questions".

 Reference: